kevinclancy/blog/_posts/2025-10-18-modelling-tic-tac-toe.md

 $$w^\sharp(\ell, b_0, b_1, \ast) \defeq (b_0, b_1, \ell)$$

-Or complete system is then equal to:
+Our complete system is then equal to:

 $$\vrt{w^\sharp}{w} \circ (A \otimes B)$$